apache/rocketmq-clients/csharp/README.md

 .NET 5+ and .NET Core 3.1 is supported.

 Due to the release of .NET 5 in 2020, which unified .NET Framework and .NET Core, and has gradually become the mainstream platform for .NET development.
-We strongly recommend using .NET 5 to access RocketMQ, and we also support accessing it using .NET Core 3.1.
-If you want to access it using .NET Core 3.1, please add the following code before running it.
+We strongly recommend using .NET 5+ to access RocketMQ.

+We also support accessing RocketMQ using .NET Core 3.1.
+If you prefer .NET Core 3.1, please add the following code before running it.

 ```csharp
 AppContext.SetSwitch("System.Net.Http.SocketsHttpHandler.Http2UnencryptedSupport", true)